LucasDoCouto/Kingdom-Hearts-3-Epic-Proton-Fix/README.md

 ## About The Project

-This script automates the installation of the Media Foundation (MF) workaround for Wine.
-It uses the excellent [mf-install script](https://github.com/Kurumi78/mf-install) by z0z0z.

-The main goal is to provide a one-step solution that doesn't require the user to manually find the correct Wine Prefix or Proton directory for a standard Heroic (Flatpak) installation.
+This project provides a simple, automated solution to fix the black screen and missing cutscene issues in `KINGDOM HEARTS III + Re Mind` on Linux, specifically for users of the Heroic Games Launcher (Flatpak).

+To ensure stability and long-term availability, this solution is composed of two separate GitHub repositories:

+1.  **This Repository (kh3-mf-install):** Contains the user-friendly installer script (`install_mf_kh3.sh`) that automates the entire process.
+2.  **[lucasdocouto/mf-install](https://github.com/LucasDoCouto/mf-install):** A personal, archived fork of the `mf-install` package.
+This acts as a permanent, stable source for the necessary installation files, guaranteeing they will not change or disappear.

+The underlying fix is based on the work of **z0z0z** (the original author of `mf-install`) and **Kurumi78** (who maintained a previous fork).
+Since those projects are now inactive, this two-repository approach was taken to preserve the solution and provide a reliable, one-step fix that works out-of-the-box for a standard Heroic installation.

 ## Getting Started